 To be considered kosher, Sabbath-observant Jews must supervise and sometimes handle the entire winemaking process, from the time the grapes are crushed until the wine is bottled.
 Any ingredients used, including yeasts and fining agents*, must be kosher.

 Some Kosher wines are processed as Mevushal, which means ‘cooked’ in Hebrew.
-Some wineries produce their Mevushal wines by heating the must (grape juice) prior to fermentation, while others apply that procedure on the final product, prior to bottling.
+Some wineries produce their Mevushal wines by heating the must (grape juice) before fermentation, while others apply that procedure on the final product, before bottling.